minio/minio/docs/federation/lookup/README.md

 - This field is optional for distributed deployments.
 If you don't set this field in a federated setup, we use the IP addresses of hosts passed to the MinIO server startup and use them for DNS entries.

+#### MINIO_CONFIG_ENCRYPTED

+This is an environment variable to define if the Configuration stored in ETCD is encrypted or not.
+If the value is not set the configuration is encrypted.
+2 values are allowed:
+- `true` to encrypt the configuration
+- `false` to not encrypt the configuration

 ### Run Multiple Clusters

 > cluster1